 People have been swimming, boating, fishing, and playing at Western Beach Geelong since the 1840s.

 In those days there was an unwritten rule designating Western Beach for men’s bathing and Eastern Beach for women.
-But some ‘dastardly gentlemen’ would disregard the agreement scaring respectable women away.
+However, some ‘dastardly gentlemen’ would disregard the agreement scaring respectable women away.

 Today the area is rarely used for swimming, but it’s still a popular stretch of foreshore connecting Rippleside to the rest of the Waterfront.